-This existential experience of the Trinity first takes place in baptism, and is constantly renewed in the Eucharist, with a view to final full sanctification, in which we become ourselves manifestations of the love of the Father, through being made into the likeness of Jesus Christ, and through the full and continuous purifying work of the Holy Spirit within us.
+for communion with the Father, is the ultimate goal of all mission.
+Complete sanctification and transformation in the Holy Spirit5 is the final outcome of mission, of bringing people into communion with Christ.
+This existential experience of the Trinity first takes place in baptism, and is constantly renewed in the Eucharist, with a view to final full sanctification, in which we become ourselves manifestations of the love of the Holy Trinity through purification and the full and continuous work of the Holy Spirit within us.

-As Leonid Ouspensky says:
+As Leonid Ouspensky notes:

 Knowledge of the Trinity is not gained by external teaching, but by an inward, living experience of the Christian life.
-It is an existential
+It is an existential experience of divine knowledge, of which testimonies are found in the lives of the saints and in patristic writings.6